spacetx/starfish/notebooks/simone_pipeline.md

 ### Thr Calculator

 This method calculates a threshold to determine if dots are peaks or not.
+Specifically, it estimates threshold_abs for `skimage.feature.peak_local_max`

 Arguments:
 1. `min_distance`: if two peaks are not > 5 pixels apart they are the same peak